SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Description

-You have been tasked to create several classes for balloons.
+You have been tasked with creating several classes for balloons.

 Implement a class **Balloon**, which is initialized with a **color** (String) and **gasWeight** (Number).